tq-systems/meta-tq/doc/README.TQMa8MPxL.md

 * QSPI NOR
   * Read with 1-1-1 SDR
   * PP / Erase with 1-1-1 SDR
+* Cortex M7
+  * env settings for starting from TCM
+  * examples with UART3 as debug console

 **TODO or not tested / supported**